 As an online and digital service provider, Servizi in Rete highly prioritizes the defense of its sensitive business and customer data against sophisticated cyber-attackers and insider threat.
 The company wanted a cutting-edge cyber security technology to provide complete network visibility and real-time threat detection.

 H&M International Transportation

-Virgin Trains, part of the world renowned Virgin Group, chose to deploy Darktrace’s mathematics-driven Enterprise Immune System technology, due to its unique ability to detect threats that bypass other legacy security controls in real time, as they emerge on the network.
+Virgin Trains, part of the world renowned Virgin Group, chose to deploy Darktrace's mathematics-driven 'immune system' technology, due to its unique ability to detect threats that bypass other legacy security controls in real time, as they emerge on the network.
 In doing so, Virgin Trains have succeeded in striking the balance of protecting its information and brand, while continuing to leverage global interconnectivity and human creativity.

 Milan-Bergamo Orio al Serio International Airport

 The digitization of airport practices creates potential vulnerabilities and possible entry-points for cyber adversaries.
 This is a pressing concern for Orio al Serio International Airport which, as part of Italy’s critical national infrastructure, is already a likely target for malicious attacks.
 As such, the airport was keen to strengthen its cyber defense strategy with the latest, most innovative cyber technology available.
 After deploying Darktrace’s immune system technology, Orio al Serio International Airport is now alerted to genuinely anomalous behavior, that may be indicative of cyber-threat, in real time.